United States Grand Prix: The Grand Prize era

 The Savannah Automobile Club laid out a lengthened version of their stock car course, totaling 25.130 mi.
 Georgia Governor M. Hoke Smith authorized the use of convict labor to construct the circuit of oiled gravel.
 The Governor also sent state militia troops to augment local police patrols in keeping the crowd in check, hoping to avoid the pitfalls of the Vanderbilt Cup races.
 The entry for the inaugural race featured 14 European and six American entries, including factory teams from Benz, Fiat, and Renault.
 In the race, held on Thanksgiving Day, Ralph DePalma led early in his Fiat, before falling back with lubrication and tire problems.
-The race came down to a three-way battle between the Benz of Victor Hémery and the Fiats of Louis Wagner and Felice Nazzaro.
+The race came down to a three-way battle among the Benz of Victor Hémery and the Fiats of Louis Wagner and Felice Nazzaro.
 Wagner won the race by the close margin of 56 seconds.

 Despite the success of the Savannah event, it was decided that the 1909 race would be held on Long Island, in conjunction with the Vanderbilt Cup.
 However, only the Vanderbilt race was held and the Grand Prize pushed back to the next year.
 After the 1910 Vanderbilt Cup saw more issues, including the deaths of two riding mechanics and several serious spectator injuries, the Grand Prize was cancelled once again.
 A last-minute request by the Savannah club saved the race for the year, but only gave one month to prepare the course.
 A shorter 17.300 mi course was laid out, but due to the short notice, most European teams were not able to make the trip.
 The leading trio from 1908 did make it and American David Bruce-Brown joined the Benz squad.
 Bruce-Brown won another incredibly tight race over teammate Hémery, this time by only 1.42 seconds.
 The 1911 event returned to Savannah, and this time the Vanderbilt Cup came with it; the Cup and Grand Prize were to be held together until 1916.
 Despite the success of the events, public pressure started to mount on the organizers.
 The use of convict labor and the militia drew criticism, as did the nuisance of closing roads for the event.
 Two accidents on the open roads in practice, one resulting in the death of Jay McNay, cast a shadow over the event.
 The American entries dominated the support events and ran well throughout the Grand Prize, after poor showings in past years and once again Bruce-Brown triumphed, this time driving a Fiat.

 For 1912, Savannah succumbed to public pressure, and Milwaukee, Wisconsin, won the bid for the race.
 A narrow, 7.880 mi trapezoidal course was set up on the outskirts of the city, in Wauwatosa.
 As in 1911, tragedy struck in practice when David Bruce-Brown was killed after a puncture sent him off the road.
 On the final lap of the race, Ralph DePalma collided with eventual winner Caleb Bragg, seriously injuring DePalma and his mechanic and ending any chance of a second race at Milwaukee.